TerminalGoat232/pandora-palace-bot/README.md

 # pandora-palace-bot
-sus
-A bot i made for a server but they no longer..., nvm...
+A bot i made for a server but it trash now